johnnyou1873/Cinnabot/README.md

-# cinnabot
+# Cinnabot
 Cinnabot is a highly modular bot for Discord, adding many quality-of-life features on top of Discord.js.